qcri-social/AIDR/Roadmap.md

 **Target: mid-July.**

 The objective of this release is to ensure users are able to view and download their collections correctly.
-This means completing all features necessary for people to download their collections, even the ones where there is no tagger.
+This means completing all features necessary for people to download their collections, even the ones that are very large, and even the ones where there is no tagger.

 Metacube side:
 * view/download complete